DAVIDnHANG/DavidnHang.github.io/_posts/2020-6-10-Path Of Exile.md

 ---

-CNN to classify images from the game in order to build an internal representation of the worlds.
-Alogrithm works as follows:
+CNN to classify images from the game in order to build an internal representation of the worlds.  algorithm works as follows:
 1. Grab still images from game and passes it to CNN 2.CNN predicts what is occurring in still image
 3. These prediction pass to an internal map of the worlds.